The Teacher Shortage Is Real. Little Is Being Done About It.

 According to the report’s authors, Emma García and Elaine Weiss, “The teacher shortage is real, large and growing, and worse than we thought.”

 During the 2010-2011 academic year, the EPI’s report notes, many budding education professionals were looking for a teaching job.
 By 2012, that trend had reversed.
-By 2018, the teacher shortage, according to the Learning Policy Institute, was as high as 110,000, and it may reach 200,000 by 2025 if the trend continues.
+By 2018, the teacher shortage, according to the Learning Policy Institute, was as high as 110,000.

 The report cites many contributing factors to the teacher shortage, but notes several conclusions worth pointing out:

-- Schools are struggling to keep highly qualified teachers.
-Teacher retention is worse in poorer schools with a high poverty rate.
+- Schools are struggling to keep highly qualified teachers and is worse in poorer schools with a high poverty rate.

 - Teacher pay, particularly low teacher pay, is a serious problem.
 The problem, again, is worse in high-poverty schools than in low-poverty schools.

 - The school environment is a big factor when it comes to teacher retention.
 Many teachers report struggles like unsafe work environments, student apathy, lack of student health and poor parental involvement, among other things, as reasons for declining conditions in schools.